Elisa2515/Comp_Robo_Project/README.md

 ## Control Strategy

-A simple proportional controller is used:
+A proportional controller is used:

 Angular control keeps the robot facing the person